-- If we find that the provider is noncompliant, the Authority may take enforcement action against that provider, including facing substantial penalties.
+- If we find that the provider is noncompliant, we may take enforcement action against that provider.
+This can result in substantial penalties.

-This is consistent with the guiding principles set out in the Authority’s Compliance and Enforcement Policy and the key objective of protecting workers from exploitation, while operating as a fair and proportionate regulator.
+This is consistent with the guiding principles set out in LHA’s Compliance and Enforcement Policy and the key objective of protecting workers from exploitation, while operating as a fair and proportionate regulator.